agrc/gis.utah.gov/_posts/2019-07-03-municipal-boundaries-update-for-second-quarter-2019-calendar-year.md

   - cities
 ---

-At the halfway point in the year, or the beginning of the fiscal year, depending on your nature, things in the state are moving along.
-We have had an update from Census on population estimates for 2018 that have been included in the data for both the municipalities and counties.
-Check those out if you are interested.
+We are at the halfway point in the year, or the beginning of the fiscal year, depending on how you look at it, and things in Utah are moving along.
+The United States Census Bureau has updated the 2018 population estimates, and AGRC has included the updates in Utah's municipal and county data.
+Municipality updates can be viewed on the [ArcGIS Utah Municipality Modifications page](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63).
+You can also check out the [AGRC State, County, and Municipal Boundaries page]({{ "/data/boundaries/citycountystate/" | prepend: site.baseurl }}) to learn more about the City, County, and State Boundaries data layer.

-As always changes to town and city boundaries can affect other departments too, be sure to share your data with others.

-With the 2020 census coming up we are still pushing to get everything as perfect as we can so take a look at the state’s data and see if we are missing anything or if there is something strange, and let us know.
+As always, changes to town and city boundaries can affect other data layers, so if you are involved in municipal and county data, be sure to share your data with others.
+With the 2020 census coming up, AGRC is still pushing to get the State's data layers as perfect as we can, so we also encourage you to take a look at the State’s data and see whether we are missing anything, or if there is something strange, let us know.

-Municipalities and updates can be viewed here: [Utah Municipality Modifications](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63)

-Following are the changes and annexations since Jan.
-1, 2018,  listed by County and City:
+Following are the changes and annexations since January 1, 2018, listed by county and city:

 | County | City | Number of Changes |
 | --- | --- | --- |